 Where to celebrate Chhatrapati Shivaji Jayanti in India?

-Significance: A significant Hindu festival, Mahashivratri is also known as the Great night of Lord Shiva.
+Significance: A significant and one of the important festivals of India celebrated by Hindus, Mahashivratri is also known as the Great night of Lord Shiva.
 On this auspicious day, devotees visit temples, offer milk at Shivalinga and observe fast in order to seek the blessings of Lord Shiva.
 There is a belief that on this day, Lord Shiva saved the world by consuming all the poison from the pot in the sea.
-Rudra abhishek is a common ritual that is followed on this day to eradicate past sins and to attain marital bliss, prosperity and moksha.
+Rudra Abhishek is a common ritual that is followed on this day to eradicate past sins and to attain marital bliss, prosperity and moksha.

 Where to celebrate Mahashivratri in India?